 At day seven, have not found it necessary to do constant rehab sessions to avoid lumbar symptoms for the last three days.

-Also in the therapy mix recently has been daily use of a Healy electrical and EMF frequency assessment and treatment device.
-Interestingly, running the Chakra assessment and treatment in Resonance mode, the lower Root and Sacral Chakras always registered poor numbers compared to the higher level Chakras in the body.
-After a week of using the right heel lift, these Chakras are now consistently registering higher than all the others.
+Also in the therapy mix for the last few months has been daily use of a Healy frequency assessment and treatment device.
+Interestingly, running the Chakra assessment in Resonance mode, the lower Root and Sacral Chakras always registered poor numbers compared to the higher level Chakras in the body.
+After a week of using the right heel lift, these Chakras are now consistently registering high numbers.